top of page

 1. Only Medicaid-contracted adult family homes are eligible to participate in the pilot program.
 Depending on the availability of funds, the amount of the sponsorship benefit may be determined based upon the eligible adult family home’s Medicaid occupancy.

-2. Eligible adult family homes can apply to receive benefits under this program to cover the cost of training for new or current employees they agree to sponsor and who are committed to completing one or more of the following qualifying trainings:
+2. Eligible adult family homes can apply to receive benefits under this program to cover the cost of training for new or current employees, as long as they have worked in your Medicaid Contracted/Occupied AFH for at least 40hrs, they agree to sponsor and who are committed to completing one or more of the following qualifying trainings:

 • HCA Certification Training + Testing—75 hours (WAC 388-112A-0080)